Fellows in LEND usually attend one rural outreach screening clinic during the program year.

 Additional activities related to the clinic:

-- Trainees attend at least one family referral interview conducted by phone by the clinic coordinator as she prepares for a clinic.
+- Fellows attend at least one family referral interview conducted by phone by the clinic coordinator as she prepares for a clinic.

-- Trainees create an engaging presentation about the experience and share it during seminar.
+- Fellows create an engaging presentation about the experience and share it during seminar.